vivekjoshy/openskill.py/docs/source/api/openskill/models/weng_lin/thurstone_mosteller_full/index.rst

                    :class:`ThurstoneMostellerFullRating` objects.

       :param ranks: A list of ranks for each team in the game.

+      :param weights: A list of lists of floats, where each inner list represents the contribution of each player to the team's performance.
+The values should be normalized from 0 to 1.

       :return: A list of :class:`ThurstoneMostellerFullTeamRating` objects.